-7. If the data being mapped is of an enumerated type, see "Defining Enumerated Types" on page 43, add a fixed:enumeration child element to the fixed:field element for each possible value of the enumerated type. fixed:enumeration takes two required attributes: value and fixedValue.
+7. If the data being mapped is of an enumerated type, see "Defining Enumerated Types" on page 43, add a fixed:enumeration child element to the fixed:field element for each possible value of the enumerated type.

+fixed:enumeration takes two required attributes: value and fixedValue.
 The value attribute corresponds to the enumeration value as specified in the logical description of the enumerated type.
 The fixedValue attribute specifies the concrete value that will be used to represent the logical value on the wire.

-For example, if you had an enumerated type with the values FruityTooty, Rainbow, BerryBomb, and OrangeTango the logical description of the type would be similar to Example 32 on page 70.
+For example, if you had an enumerated type with the values FruityTooty, Rainbow, BerryBomb, and OrangeTango the logical description of the type would be similar to Example 36.

-Example 32.
+Example 36.
 Enumeration Logical Mapping

 '''

 <xs:simpleType name="flavorType">

 <xs:restriction base="xs:string">

-<xs:restriction base="xs:string">

-<xs:restriction value="FruityTooty"/>
+<xs:enumeration value="FruityTooty"/>

 <xs:enumeration value="Rainbow"/>

 <xs:enumeration value="BerryBomb"/>

 <xs:enumeration value="OrangeTango"/>

 </xs:restriction>

-</xs:simpleType>

 '''

 When you map the enumerated type, you need to know the concrete representation for each of the enumerated values.
 The concrete representations can be identical to the logical or some other value.
-The enumerated type in Example 32 on page 70 could be mapped to the fixed field shown in Example 33 on page 70.
-Using this mapping Artix will write or to the wire for this field if the enumerations value is set to
+The enumerated type in Example 36 could be mapped to the fixed field shown in Example 37.
+Using this mapping Artix will write OT to the wire for this field if the enumerations value is set to OrangeTango.

-OrangeTango.

-Example 33.
+Example 37.
 Fixed Ice Cream Mapping